 SIGNATURE TOOLS.
 Obviously, when you’re thinking and talking about fires and firefighting, you’re likely to cover a wide swath of topics before you trickle down to hand tools.
 That’s fair.
 To paraphrase a common (but unfortunate) declaration, “fire hand tools don’t put out fires– people do.”
-But, if the discussion does get around to tools, it’s interesting to think about how some particular tools have come to be preferred by certain fire stations or departments.
-I’ve always been particularly fascinated by that narrow range of tools have come to be emblematic of some high visibility fire department– and vise versa.
-It’s hard to think about the LAFD, for example, without imagining their roof operations littered with signature “Rubbish” hooks and Collins Seagrave-inspired Fire Axe Inc. pick head axes– in fairness, I think I’d also have to include a couple of Stihl chainsaws to that image.
+But, if the discussion does get around to tools, it’s interesting to note how certain tools have come to be emblematic of a specific high visibility fire department– and vise versa.
+It’s hard to think about LAFD roof operations, for example, without imagining a set of their signature “Rubbish” hooks and Collins Seagrave-inspired Fire Axe Inc. pick head axes (and Stihl saws, of course).

-For years, Chicago has been well-known for teaming up its unique hooks and unusually deep-bladed pick-head axes (top left photo, above, and a more typical axe in the center photo by popular photographer Tim Olk).
-And, it’s hard to see a Boston “Rake” (bottom photo, above) without immediately picturing a haystack of ground ladders and a generous array of aerials.
-You wouldn’t be alone if you did; their quirky hook has developed a strong, enthusiastic following throughout the U.S. (right photo, above).
-Still, few tools are more popular or more strongly associated with their home department than the “New York Roof Hook,” not to mention the “NY Pike,” and, of course, the hallowed Halligan bar, itself.
+For years, Chicago has been well-known for teaming up its unique hooks and unusually deep-bladed pickhead axes (top left photo, above (a more typical example is seen in the center photo by popular photographer Tim Olk).
+And, closing your eyes, it’s hard to form an image of Boston operations without including a haystack of ground ladders and a collection of “Rakes” (bottom photo, above).
+You wouldn’t be alone if you did; despite its simple quirkiness their hook (rake?) has developed a strong, enthusiastic following throughout the U.S. (right photo, above).
+Finally, few tools are more popular or more strongly associated with their home department than the “New York Roof Hook,” except, perhaps, the hallowed Halligan bar, itself.